-Falling leaves, cooler weather and more rain, increase your risk of slipping and falling on wet leaves and debris.
-Reduce your risk by wearing appropriate shoes, be aware of your surroundings and clean up loose debris and leaves from porches, side walks and parking areas.
+Falling leaves, cooler weather, and more rain increase your risk of slipping and falling on wet leaves and debris.
+Reduce your risk by wearing appropriate shoes, being aware of your surroundings, and cleaning up loose debris and leaves from porches, sidewalks, and parking areas.

 Unexpected cold weather

-With fall comes the colder weather.
+With fall comes colder weather.
 Here in Kentucky, it can be pleasant and warm during the day, and temperatures drop significantly after sunset.
-Be prepared by keeping an extra jacket, gloves, hat and or scarf with you in the event you are out and the temperature drops quickly.
+Be prepared by keeping an extra jacket, gloves, hat, and or scarf with you in the event you are out and the temperature drops quickly.

 This is a great time to get your winter car emergency kit prepared and updated if needed.

 - Get vaccinated.
 Flu vaccines are the single most effective means we have to prevent flu and/or severe illness.
-With hospitals severely burdened from the pandemic, you want to avoid flu related hospitalizations.
+With hospitals severely burdened by the pandemic, you want to avoid flu-related hospitalizations.